ondat/documentation/docs/concepts/portal/installation-portal.md

 # Installing Ondat on Your Cluster Using the Ondat Portal Manager

 Execute this command if you are configuring a cluster without having installed Ondat beforehand.
+You can use the credentials you have just created to execute the command below:
 `kubectl storageos install --include-etcd=true --stos-version=develop --enable-portal-manager --portal-client-id=<clientid> --portal-secret=<secret> --portal-api-url=<api-url> --portal-tenant-id=<tenantId>`